 In 2012, a millage was asked of the voters to increase property taxes on every property within the Township to go to the new park.
 The voters responded with 2095 votes (54.79%) of No and 1729 votes (45.21%) of Yes.
 The millage failed in its request to increase property taxes, so SARA and SRA agreed the need of the park was still abundant and it undertook a private Capital Campaign through corporate, private, and foundation requests to raise the funds to construct the park, without an increase of taxes for its construction.

 As of today the SARA has been raising capital funds for construction of a sports complex through generous benefactors of corporations, foundations, grant applications, private gifts and in kind services.
 The campaign has been pledged over $1.91 million dollars and has a goal set of $2.2 million dollars by the end of the year.
 SARA has an agreement in place to donate all funds raised to the SRA for the construction and development of a sports complex.

 Rob Steffens - Sparta Township Board Member

 Bob Maier- Sparta Township Citizen

 Village of Sparta Appointments

 Brenda Braybrook - Sparta Village Council Member

 Robert Whalen (Chairman) - Sparta Village Council Member

 Greg Peak - SARA Representative

 The SRA Board meets the first Thursday of every month at 7 PM.
-The meetings are held in basement of the Township Hall, which is located at 160 E. Division St. Sparta, MI 49345.
+The meetings are held at the Sparta Civic Center, which is located at 75 N Union St., Sparta, MI 49345.